mfem/web/src/electromagnetics.md

 The term $\sigma\E$ arises in the presence of electrically conductive materials where the electric field induces a current which can be separated from $\J$.
-In such cases the total current appearing in Ampére's Law \eqref{ampere} can be expressed as the sum of an applied current (also labeled as $\J$) and an induced current $\sigma\E$.
+In such cases the total current appearing in Ampère's Law \eqref{ampere} can be expressed as the sum of an applied current (also labeled as $\J$) and an induced current $\sigma\E$.

 Solving these equations requires initial conditions for both the